 As we waited at the Salzburg train station for our train to arrive, we wandered a bit and lo and behold we came upon the Orient Express in all of her glory.
 She was beautiful!
 We took several photos and went so far as to just gently run our hands along the car, which was polished to perfection.
 Now that would be an experience worth creating a bucket list for, to travel on the Orient Express.

 While different sources offer different numbers, there are seemingly 58 National Parks in the United States.
 The ultimate road trip would be to visit each park in the lower 48 states.

 We’ve driven across the United States five times; two round trips and one east bound, one way.
 I loved each trip.
 As much as we love train travel, we equally love road trip adventures.
 The advantage of a road trip over a train trip is absolute flexibility.
 Done for the day?
 Find a hotel and stop.
 Hungry for french fries?
 Look for the golden arches, which can be found on practically every interstate off ramp, and order up some hot greasy goodness.
 See something interesting that’s worthy of a diversion side trip?
 Go for it.

-My ideal game plan for a national park road trip would be to pack the car and just take off.
+My ideal game plan for a national park road trip would be to pack the car, or maybe try an RV rental, and just take off.
 Six months would probably be enough to catch the highlights of each park, but I think to do the trip justice, one year would be ideal.
 I think one year would allow time to take advantage of optimal weather and road conditions.
 That, and having the extra time would allow for extended stays along the way.

 I’m not exactly sure how many national parks we’ve visited, but I’d guesstimate we’ve made it to 18 – 20.
 Not bad, but surely not enough.
 Taking the ultimate national park road trip would be high on my bucket list.